 We run tours of the University Tuesday to Sundays at 2pm from the Visitor Centre.
+From 3rd of April an 11am tour will be available Tuesday through Sunday.

 Founded in 1451, the University of Glasgow is the fourth oldest university in the English-speaking world.
 Originally located on High Street in the city centre near Glasgow Cathedral, in 1870 it moved to the stunning collection of buildings perched upon Gilmorehill today, where it continues to watch over the bustling city and picturesque tenements of Glasgow’s West End.